Ez Roberts

 my shadow hangs over us like a puppet master,

-bending paths that wind us into a bar, deep underneath the ground.
+bending paths of cobbled stones, winding us to a bar burried deep beneath the ground.

 she turns to red smoke, and sings us songs from our grandparent's dreams.